Article 50A.

 § 58-50A-85.
 Examinations; deposits; solvency regulation.

-(a) The provisions of Articles 2, 5, and 30 of this Chapter regarding examinations, deposits, and supervision and receivership respectively apply to MEWAs.
-The provisions of Article 62 of this Chapter and of Article 8B of Chapter 105 of the General Statutes do not apply to MEWAs.
+(a) The provisions of Articles 2, 5, and 30 of this Chapter regarding examinations, deposits, and supervision and receivership respectively apply to MEWAs licensed under this Article.

 § 58-50A-90.
 Annual reports; actuarial certifications; quarterly reports.

-(c) Annually, in conjunction with the annual report required in subsection (a) of this section, the MEWA shall submit an actuarial certification prepared by an independent qualified actuary that indicates:
+(c) Annually, in conjunction with the annual report required in subsection (a) of this section, the MEWA shall submit an actuarial certification prepared by an independent qualified actuary that indicates all of the following:

-(1) The MEWA is actuarially sound, with the certification considering the rates, benefits, and expenses of, and any other funds available for the payment of obligations of, the MEWA;
+(1) The MEWA is actuarially sound.
+The certification of actuarial soundness shall consider the rates, benefits, and expenses of, and any other funds available for the payment of obligations of, the MEWA.

-(3) Incurred but not reported claims and claims reported but not fully paid have been adequately provided for; and
+(3) Incurred but not reported claims and claims reported but not fully paid have been adequately provided for.

-(4) Such other information relating to the performance of the MEWA that is required by the Commissioner.
+(4) Any other information relating to the performance of the MEWA that is required by the Commissioner.

 (d) If reasonable grounds exist, the Commissioner may require a MEWA to file quarterly, within 45 days after the end of each of its fiscal quarters, an unaudited financial statement on a form prescribed by the Commissioner, verified by the oath of a member of the board of trustees and an administrative executive appointed by the board, showing its financial condition on the last day of the preceding quarter.